 Is It Worth It?
 Hiring a Boutique Marketing Agency vs an Independent Contractor Explained

-This guide breaks down both options so you can make a confident decision.
+This guide breaks down both options so you can make a confident, data-backed decision.

 Understanding the Basics

-Before weighing the trade-offs, it helps to define exactly what each option means.
+Before weighing the trade-offs, it helps to define exactly what each model brings to the table.

 Definition of a Boutique Marketing Agency